dasher-project/dasher-web/documents/Specification/02BasicDefinitions/BasicDefinitions.md

     If there isn't a zoom box that is across the origin, then the working text is empty.

+-   A zoom box can have **Incremental Text**, in addition to its box text.

+    -   If a box has incremental text, then its box text will be its incremental text appended to the box text of its parent.

+    -   If a box doesn't have incremental text, then its box text will be the same as the box text of its parent.

+    In Dasher Version Six at time of writing, incremental texts are always single characters.

 -   Zoom boxes without an incremental text could be used for either of the following purposes, for example.